 Turrell inaugurated his still-ongoing Skyspaces project with Lunette in 1974.
 A semicircular window is removed at the end of a barrel-vaulted hallway in an Italian villa, allowing light and air into the space.
 The interior hallway is painted white, and florescent light fixtures run along the edge of the vaulted ceiling.
 What seems like a static alteration produces an environment in constant flux, as light, sound, and air freely move through the space.
 Though this flux is largely a slow and passive process it is nonetheless still a movement, which alters one’s perception of the space.
 Each Skyspace is unique but functions according to a similar logic, playing with the ways in which light and color affect our perception of a physical space.
 Skyspaces are sometimes integrated into existing architectural and other times especially constructed.
 They all utilize an open “aperture” of varying shapes and orientation which let light into a specifically proportioned space.
 In each case this opening acts as a point of contact between the sky and the built environment.

 One’s perception of the environment changes as the light changes, and the boundary between interior and exterior doesn’t so much as shift as become called into question on an ontological level, the significance of the distinction flattened.
 The time-scale is measured not in arbitrary and equal subdivisions (i.e. with a clock) but in the relationship between the natural units and their interplay with the space.
 These apertures also let in sound, which is the basis of Curgenven’s dialogue with these works.
 The seemingly real-time unfolding of the listener’s perception of the space and flow of time becomes almost hallucinatory through attention to the quiet oscillating drones which rise and fall throughout.
 Douglas Kahn has written about the influence of John Cage on Turrell.
 Just as Cage came to his famous realization in an anechoic chamber that there is never complete silence, Turrell’s work stems from a realization that there is never no light.
 In each case the shear fact of our embodiment, the experience of our body as a sensing, feeling apparatus comes into stark relief in relation to their work.
 Climata perhaps closes the circle in revealing the Cagean experience within the sonic profile of the Skyspace.
-There is never complete silence, and if the Skyspace is dependent on air moving through the aperture, than that moving air must produce some sort of vibration, however inaudible.
+There is never complete silence, and if the Skyspace is dependent on air moving through the aperture, then that moving air must produce some sort of vibration, however inaudible.
 The tones are produced by heterodyning, using the aperture to turn the entire structure into a Helmolz resonator.
 By generating tones according to the specific resonant frequencies of each Skyspace the architecture comes to act as both “filter and instrument.”
 These two micro-tones tuned very close together create a “beating” phase, vibrating the air through the aperture to create an audible tone, activating an architectural feature of the work to produce a unique acoustic experience.

 The sounds we do hear on Climata not produced through this clever phasing revelation might suggest a sense of place through movement and reverberation, but even this representation becomes complicated by the fact that the six tracks over two disks are composite recordings from multiple spaces.
 One might conclude, therefore, that Robert Curgenven is up to something other than presenting strict audio documents of Turrell’s Skyspaces.
 Each track makes no pretense of representing any one particular Skyspace but a kind of fictional composite abstraction of the sonics of Skyspaces.
 In fact, installation versions of Climata are being exhibited at some of these Skyspaces, which suggests that rather than document Turrell’s work Curgenven has used them as a conceptual starting point, exploring how Turrell’s architectural installations could be re-encountered through the medium of sound.